joma74/tailwind-spa-ws/README.md

 ## How do i save my work for e.g. distribution

 Forking this project and commiting your changes there is certainly the right first option, but there is an additional option I am using: Run `Saves as` from your browser and put it e.g. to `dist`.
 This should save all the html, including all css as head's style and other assets.
 If you have put no other magic inside your app - e.g. JS that does more than render html with some css - these files are all you need.
-Just open the `dist/Template.html` delivered here.
+Just open the `dist/Template.html` file delivered here in the browser of your choice.

 _P.S.
 Image assets get downloaded, but the svgs are not.
 Dunno.
 Ask your browser vendor._